smousavi05/python-coding-style/README.md

     *   **Internal Symbols:** Prefix with a single underscore (`_`).
     *   **Good:** `days_between_events` instead of `number_of_days_between_events` (too long) or `dbe` (not descriptive).
     *   **Bad:** `models.UserModel` (redundant naming if the module is `models`).

+*   **Naming:** module_name, package_name, ClassName, method_name, ExceptionName, function_name, GLOBAL_CONSTANT_NAME, global_var_name, instance_var_name, function_parameter_name, local_var_name, query_proper_noun_for_thing, send_acronym_via_https.
+    *   New Python files use PEP 8 compliant lower_with_under function and method names, including lowercase proper nouns.
+MethodName and FunctionName are also allowed for consistency(*) in legacy files.
+    *   Names should be descriptive.
+This includes functions, classes, variables, attributes, files and any other type of named entities.
+    *   Avoid abbreviation.
+In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
+    *   Always use a .py filename extension.
+Never use dashes.

+*   **Names to Avoid:** single character names, except for specifically allowed cases:
+    *   counters or iterators (e.g. i, j, k, v, et al.).
+    *   e as an exception identifier in try/except statements.
+    *   f as a file handle in with statements
+    *   private type variables with no constraints (e.g. _T = TypeVar("_T"), _P = ParamSpec("_P"))
+    *   names that match established notation in a reference paper or algorithm (see Mathematical Notation)

+    Please be mindful not to abuse single-character naming.
+Generally speaking, descriptiveness should be proportional to the name's scope of visibility.
+For example, i might be a fine name for 5-line code block but within multiple nested scopes, it is likely too vague.

+   *   dashes (-) in any package/module name
+   *   __double_leading_and_trailing_underscore__ names (reserved by Python)
+   *   offensive terms, for example in go/respectful-code-existing-systems
+   *   names that needlessly include the type of the variable (for example: id_to_name_dict)

 *   **Exceptions and Error Handling:**
     *   **Use Exceptions:** Python's error handling is built around exceptions; use them to indicate invalid states that cannot be recovered from.
     *   **Custom Exceptions:** Define your own exceptions by inheriting from existing ones when useful, especially to abstract low-level errors.